Differential/accounts-entry/index.markdown

 You must provide a route for home (used when signing out) and dashboard (used after signing in).

+### Signup codes

+We have added support for a signupCode in case you want to have a special code to handout to keep signups as a pace you want.
+This code is checked if you turn on the client and server side options listed below.

+The signup code is only checked for accounts-password logins, so know that oAuth logins will still allow people in.

 ## Interested in building a quick meteor app that starts with Accounts-Entry?